json2d/hexacubic/README.md

 ### `H.edgesOfMany(hexacubes)`
 #### `[Point] → [Edge]`

-Takes a set of hexacube center points returns all the edges.
+Takes a set of hexacube center points returns all the edges. (deduped)

 ##### Parameters